krrishkhandelia/LLM-project/README.md

 # LLM-project
-experimenting with LLMs for fun
+exploring LLMs with hugging face and custom pipeline